 - Complete a minimum of 60 semester credits of 100- and 200level courses with an overall grade point average of 2.0 (C) or higher; and - 2.
 Complete a minimum of 15 credits of general education coursework; and - 3.
 Satisfy all general education and program requirements with a grade of C- or higher in each course.

 For specific program requirements, refer to the program guidelines.

 GEM 1 - Written Communication

-Code Title Credits ENGL-101 Writing and Rhetoric I ${igtriangle}$ 3
+Code Title Credits

+ENGL-101 Writing and Rhetoric I 3-4

+or ENGL-101P Writing and Rhetoric I

 GEM 2 - Oral Communication